 Jacksonville is a medium-sized city located in the state of Illinois.
 With a population of 19,103 people and six constituent neighborhoods, Jacksonville is the 124th largest community in Illinois.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Jacksonville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Jacksonville is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Jacksonville who work in office and administrative support (12.00%), sales jobs (11.53%), and food service (7.94%).
+Unlike some cities, Jacksonville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Jacksonville are a mix of both white- and blue-collar jobs.
+Overall, Jacksonville is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Jacksonville who work in office and administrative support (13.86%), sales jobs (11.23%), and management occupations (6.89%).

-Jacksonville is also a college town, where lots of students live while attending area colleges.
-Because of the high percentage of people living in Jacksonville enrolled in college, Jacksonville has a number of services, amenities and opportunities geared towards the needs and activities of students.
+In addition, Jacksonville is a college town.
+There are a lot of students in Jacksonville attending college, and as a result Jacksonville provides a number of services, amenities and opportunities geared to the needs and activities of students.

-The population of Jacksonville overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Jacksonville, 22.23% have at least a bachelor's degree.
+In terms of college education, Jacksonville is nearly on par with the US average for all cities of 21.84%: 20.93% of adults 25 and older in Jacksonville have a bachelor's degree or advanced degree.

-The per capita income in Jacksonville in 2010 was $21,382, which is lower middle income relative to Illinois, and middle income relative to the rest of the US.
-This equates to an annual income of $85,528 for a family of four.
+The per capita income in Jacksonville in 2010 was $20,543, which is lower middle income relative to Illinois and the nation.
+This equates to an annual income of $82,172 for a family of four.
 However, Jacksonville contains both very wealthy and poor people as well.